TPTBusiness/TPTBusiness/README.md

 ## 🚀 Main Project — NexQuant

-**[NexQuant](https://github.com/TPTBusiness/NexQuant)** is an autonomous AI agent for quantitative EUR/USD forex trading.
+**[NexQuant](https://github.com/TPTBusiness/NexQuant)** is an autonomous AI agent for quantitative trading.
 It automates the full research and development cycle — from factor discovery to backtesting — using a multi-agent LLM framework on 1-minute data.

 **What makes it different:**
 - 🧠 **Autonomous factor evolution** — the agent proposes, codes, and validates its own alpha signals